Androsh7/Windows_Toolkit/README.md

   - [X] Enter-PSSession (user and runas)
   - [X] pwsh.exe (user and runas)
 - Utilities
+  - [X] Current_Users.ps1 - a script that shows all active users, their sessions, and their oldest process
+  - [X] All_Users.ps1 - a script to show all user's who have established an account on the machine
   - [X] SystemInfo.ps1 - a script that runs the "systeminfo" command and then opens up a notepad with the results
   - [X] Get_Strings.ps1 - a script that parses any file for valid ASCII strings of a specified length and then returns a notepad with the results
   - [X] Get_Strings.ps1 - a script to constantly query all users and their sessions (when run as admin this can detect runas processes and windows service accounts)